tonyspiro/progressive-image/README.md

 # [dynamic-image](http://tonyspiro.com)
 A JQuery plugin that dymanically adjusts the source of your images (small to large) for different browser widths.
-It loads the images:
+Just start with your three image sizes and it loads the images in order of size (small to large):

-1. Src Version (keep this small)
+1. Src Version
 2. Mobile Version
 3. Tablet Version
 4. Full Version